cobalthq/cobalt-product-public-docs/content/en/Platform Deep Dive/Collaboration/Organization/Organization Settings/SAML SSO/_index.md

 ### Okta

-To learn how to configure Okta as IdP, read their [documentation](https://help.okta.com/en-us/Content/Topics/Apps/Apps_App_Integration_Wizard_SAML.htm?cshid=ext_Apps_App_Integration_Wizard-saml).
+You can set up SAML SSO with Okta in two ways:

-We recommend creating a SAML integration for Cobalt manually.
-You can also use the [Cobalt app](https://www.okta.com/integrations/cobalt/) on Okta.
-To learn more, see [how to configure SAML SSO with Okta](https://saml-doc.okta.com/SAML_Docs/How-to-Configure-SAML-2.0-for-Cobalt.html).
+- Use the preconfigured [Cobalt app](https://www.okta.com/integrations/cobalt/) for Okta.
+Learn [how to configure SAML SSO using the Cobalt app](https://saml-doc.okta.com/SAML_Docs/How-to-Configure-SAML-2.0-for-Cobalt.html).
+- _(Recommended)_ Create a SAML app for Cobalt manually.
+To learn more, read Okta's [documentation](https://help.okta.com/en-us/Content/Topics/Apps/Apps_App_Integration_Wizard_SAML.htm?cshid=ext_Apps_App_Integration_Wizard-saml).

-If you [create an application for Okta](https://help.okta.com/en-us/Content/Topics/Apps/Apps_App_Integration_Wizard_SAML.htm?cshid=ext_Apps_App_Integration_Wizard-saml) manually, use the following parameters.
+If you create an application for Okta manually, use the following parameters.

 | For This Parameter in Cobalt | Enter This Value from Okta |
 |---|---|